MaheshMahi19/CrowdSourced-Trivia-bot/README.md

 Discord crowd sourced trivia bot, will fetch answers from trivia discords &amp; move them into a bot category under one embed.
 To setup:

+Install Node.js on your VPS/Computer.
+If you are running Ubuntu, which I reccomend, use this guide to install node. https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04

+If you are using a windows VPS, just go to their site and download version 3.6.0

 Make a fake discord account & join the servers used for fetching ( Trivia Addicts, trivia Tribe) you can add more servers if you like by grabbing the channel ID of the sepcific game being played and putting it in the code

 Grab the token of the user ( see https://github.com/TheRacingLion/Discord-SelfBot/wiki/Discord-Token-Tutorial for more details)